Kethsar/ytarchive/README.md

 	--add-metadata
 		Write some basic metadata information to the final file.

+	--audio-url GOOGLEVIDEO_URL
+		Pass in the given url as the audio fragment url.
+Must be a Google Video url with an itag parameter of 140.

 	-c, --cookies COOKIES_FILE
 		Give a cookies.txt file that has your youtube cookies.
 Allows the script to access members-only content if you are a member